Bemuseed/Bemuseed.github.io/content/posts/flattening-unflattening-stable-diffusion-models/flattening-unflattening-stable-diffusion-models.md

 ---
-title: "A guide to flattening and unflattening Pytorch models"
+title: "A guide to mathematically comparing Stable Diffusion models"
 date: 2023-02-03T10:42:09Z
 draft: false
 ---

 ## Introduction

-A Pytorch model, like any neural net, is essentially a series of floating point numbers.
+A Stable Diffusion model, whether a complete copy or a LoRa, is just a Pytorch model - and a Pytorch model like any neural net, is just a series of floating point numbers.
 These are contained within tensors, a form of array, and most models exist as a list of tensors of varying shapes, sizes, and dimensions.
-This makes mathematical operations on these numbers more difficult, like calculating an average model or performing mutations using techniques like Principal Component Analysis.
-Even just for comparing models side-by-side, 'flattening' them is useful.
+Being able to compare them is useful for any form of statistical analysis, or just calculating useful metrics like average difference of values, like we will here.

 ![A neural net](images/neural_net_weights.png)